WHAT IS THE FOLGER METHOD?

 Students progress through an arc that reflects the architecture of a play.
 Right from the start, students are doing things directly with the original language.
 No teacher modeling.
 The learning is scaffolded by increasing the length and complexity of the language, by following this arc:

 The Folger Method involves nine essential learning activities that get students connecting directly and deeply with literary language.
 These are student-centered, language-focused protocols that work with a wide range of texts and units of study.
 Below are simply the names of the essential practices.
-For fuller explanation and demonstration, check out our universe for Teacher Members, which includes hundreds of lesson plans putting these practices into action!
+Want to see the Folger Method in action?
+Check out these videos for examples of Tone & Stress, Choral Reading, and Cutting a Text.
+For fuller explanation, become a Teacher Member today and gain exclusive access to hundreds of lesson plans putting these practices into action available only at Folger Teaching!

 1. Tone & Stress